webdicebot-project/awesome-scripts/README.md

+# Awesome scripts

+Many cool dice script to try

-Maker is Truong Trieu Luan
+Thank to Truong Trieu Luan (https://facebook.com/ttluan) has make it ❤

-facebook.com/ttluan